Go for a bike ride

 Go bowling with friends

 Head to Strike Bowling in Queen Street Mall/Wintergarden to get your bowl on.
 Strike has 12 bowling lanes, a laser tag arena, pool tables, private karaoke rooms and three escape rooms.
-Student night is Wednesday – pay $15 for unlimited access to all activities.
+Check out their promotions to grab a cheap deal.

 Hit the games arcade